 - one pint of strong lager, beer, or cider (5.2 percent alcohol) = 3 units

-Factors That Can Effect How Long Alcohol Stays In Your Blood
+Factors That Can Affect How Long Alcohol Does Stay In Your System after Drinking

 Age can play a significant factor in how long alcohol stays in the blood.
 The older someone is, the more worn their organs become including the liver, which is responsible for removing 90 percent of alcohol from the body.